ryregier/APCDOI/README.md

   > DOIlist.csv

-It will then tell you how many DOIs are found, import the APCPrices JSON file for analysis, and give you a time estimate for completion:
+It will then import the APCPrices JSON file for analysis, tell you how many DOIs are found, and give you a time estimate for completion:
-  > 170 DOIs found.
-Loading APCprices JSON file for analysis...

   > APCPrices JSON file loaded.
-Beginning analysis.
-This will likely take around 2 minutes...
+Beginning analysis...

+  > 1345 DOIs found.
+This should take about 1 minute per 1000 DOIs depending on speed of your computer

-Currently it is about 3 minutes for every 250 DOIs...but I'm looking at speeding this up.
+Currently it is about 1 minute for every 1000 DOIs...but this depends on the speed of your computer!

 When completed, it will return the following information and automatically open a csv file with the analysis:
   > 100 out of 110 Gold or Hybrid DOIs were found with APC info.